 In 2011, CSWD closed the doors on the Burlington site and constructed a brand new, state-of-the-art composting facility eight miles west in Williston, Vermont.

-In early 2012 we launched the new Green Mountain Compost brand and name to reflect all the progress we’ve made with the new facility, nestled in the foothills of the scenic Green Mountains.
+In early 2012 we launched the new Green Mountain Compost brand and name to reflect all of our progress and the new facility, nestled in the foothills of the scenic Green Mountains.

-Sales have continued to grow as more people from Chittenden County, Vermont, New England, and the world (we occasionally get orders from as far away as the Middle East!) have begun to recognize the value of adding compost to gardens, lawns, and farms.
-As we grow, Green Mountain Compost will enable even more schools, businesses, and households to divert an increasing volume of valuable compostable material from the landfill.
+Sales continued to grow as more people from Chittenden County, Vermont, New England are recognizing the value of adding compost to gardens, lawns, and farms.
+As a program of CSWD, Green Mountain Compost will continue to enable schools, businesses, and households to divert an increasing volume of valuable compostable material from the landfill.

 We’re proud to be celebrating 30 years of composting in our community, and we look forward to many more!